cannatag/ldap3/docs/manual/source/connections.rst

     * controls: additional controls to send in the request.

     * paged_size: if paged_size is greater than 0 a simple paged search is executed as described in RFC2696 (defaults to None).
       The search will return at most the specified number of entries.

     * paged_criticality: if True the search will be executed only if the server is capable of performing a simple paged search.
       If False and the server is not capable of performing a simple paged search a standard search will be executed.

     * paged_cookie: an *opaque* string received in a paged paged search that must be sent back while requesting subsequent entries of the search result.

-* Abandon: abandons the operation indicated by message_id, if possible
+* Abandon: abandons the operation indicated by message_id, if possible:

     * message_id: id of a previously sent request

     * controls: additional controls to send in the request to be abandoned

-* Extended: performs an extended operation
+* Extended: performs an extended operation:

     * request_name: name of the extended operation